Baby wildlife and life cycles

 Activity: Pacific lamprey activity book

-Print the Pacific Lamprey Experience book from the U.S. Fish & Wildlife Service for hours of fun activities!
+Print the Pacific Lamprey Experience book (PDF) from the U.S. Fish & Wildlife Service for hours of fun activities!

 Q&A with Lamprey Biologist